omicspilot/CellMetPro/README.md

 ## 🧪 Biological Applications

 ### Supported Cell Types
-- Immune cells (T cells, neutrophils, macrophages)
-- Cancer cells and tumor microenvironment
-- Stem cells and differentiation studies
-- Any cell type with scRNA-seq data
+Any cell type with scRNA-seq data with available GEM for the relative organism

 ### Research Questions This Tool Helps Answer
 - Which metabolic pathways are upregulated in disease vs. healthy cells?